Scott Graham Speaker Presentation Content

 STEP # 3 – Tell the Bully How You Feel

 Could you tell the bully how you feel about their actions?
 You must also use your body language to show you are confident in who you are.
 You’ll have to look the bully in the eye and deliver the message that you WILL NOT stand for put-downs of any kind.
-You need to look this person in the eye and use a believable tone of voice.
-I just wanted to let you know that you do not need to yell.
-Instead, use an assertive tone.
+You need to look this person in the eye and use a believable tone.
+You should not need to yell.
+Instead, could you use an assertive tone?
 Doing this delivers the message that you are confident and believe in your words.
 You are saying that you are not afraid or interested in sticking around to waste your time listening to such nonsense.
 You are showing tremendous courage!
 You need to tell the bully how you feel to remain in control and retain your self-esteem.
-In no way should you feel as if the bully has won because you are the winner.
+You should never feel as if the bully has won because you are the winner.
 After you have stood up to the bully, WALK AWAY.
-Do not allow the bully to tease you again.
+Please don’t let the bully tease you again.
 Walking away after you have told the bully how you feel is more effective than just walking away.

 One common mistake is using too many words when directing a message to a bully.
 You could look the bully in the eye and immediately walk away or look the bully in the eye and say, “WHATEVER.”
 You do not have to deliver a speech on why you are upset.
 It may be more effective to say as little as possible.
 Less can be more.